tikv/rfcs/text/2018-10-15-batch-client-messages.md

 Add a new API `BatchCommands` into `Tikv` service, which contains a vector of raw client requests (e.g. `GetRequest`).
-It can reduce gRPC messages count obviously, and according to tests the performance is improved considerably, especially when TiKV or TiDB's CPU usage is the bottleneck.
+It can reduce gRPC messages count dramatically; and, according to tests, the performance is improved considerably, especially when TiKV or TiDB's CPU usage reaches the bottleneck.

 ## Motivation

-In the current implementation the default configuration of `grpc-concurrency` is `4`, so it could be a bottleneck of TiKV under heavy load.
+In the current implementation, the default configuration of `grpc-concurrency` is `4`, which could be a bottleneck of TiKV under heavy load.
 Although we can increase the configuration value, or make it adaptable further, we still need to try best to reduce the gRPC CPU usage.
 With `BatchCommands` interface, clients can batch some requests into one request, and send them to TiKV with